-KDC is proud to have been a part of the new facility for The Magdalen House, a nonprofit organization that has helped alcoholic women in the Dallas-Fort Worth Metroplex achieve sobriety and sustain recovery since 1987.
+KDC is proud to have supported the development of the new facility for The Magdalen House, a Dallas-based nonprofit that has helped alcoholic women achieve and maintain sobriety since 1987.
+The new 8,000-square-foot home expands the organization’s space by 44% and enables it to serve more women through its no-cost recovery programs.

 Project Team